 1. Introduction

 Fish drying was adopted as a low-cost, traditional mode of fish preservation in India.
 Dried and fermented fish contributes substantial micronutrients to the Indian diet and thereby, plays a fundamental role in combating malnutrition and health issues among developing nations of South Asia, such as India (Siddhanth et al. 2020).
 Over the years, it has evolved from a traditional means of subsistence generation to a full-fledged occupation accruing economic benefits to millions of people (Das et al. 2013).
 Fish drying is not merely a sector of economy or a robust market conglomeration, but it has a relationship with the geomorphological as well as ecological components which nourish a wide variety of aquatic ecosystems and resources including fish.
 Even though a dominant proportion of fresh fish from marine captures and inland aquaculture is iced, consumed and exported within and beyond the country, recent reports (2013-2014) suggest that combined dried fish (DF) export from India measured to 7.86% of all form of fish exports.
 Notably, India is the second largest fish producing country in the world with the contribution of 5.43% of the total global fish production.
 West Bengal state with its total inland and marine fish production 16.19 lakh tons and 1.63 lakh tons respectively, ranks second after Andhra Pradesh which produced 36.1 lakh tons of inland fish and 5.64 lakh tons marine fish during 2019-20 (Handbook on Fisheries Statistics 2020).
-In West Bengal, about 78% of the total fish catch is consumed in fresh condition, 6% is used as DF and rest is used as frozen fish (ibid).

-Fish is an integral part of the diet in West Bengal.
-West Bengal is harboured at the eastern fringe of the Indian subcontinent and bordered by the Bay of Bengal at its south.
-Bengal accommodates the massive Lower Ganga Basin (LGB), criss-crossed by numerous rivers and rivulets, floodplains and the southward active delta stretch which occupies a part of the state’s 158 km long coastline (Centre for Coastal Zone Management and Coastal Shelter Belt, Government of India).
+Fish is an integral part of diet in West Bengal state that is harboured at the eastern fringe of the Indian subcontinent and bordered by the Bay of Bengal at its south.
+Bengal accommodates the massive Lower Ganga Basin (LGB), crisscrossed by numerous rivers and rivulets, floodplains and the southward active delta stretch which occupies a part of the state’s 158 km long coastline (Centre for Coastal Zone Management and Coastal Shelter Belt, Government of India).
 The riparian topography of Bengal hosts a great many varieties of fish which in turn, has attracted many people towards offshore and inland fishing activities.
-As per the 2014 report, total number of fishermen in West Bengal is around 3,50,000 comprised of persons involved in marine fisheries as well as small-scale traditional fishers managing their livelihood from inland (freshwater and brackish water) and littoral resources (Handbook on Fisheries Statistics 2014).
 The marine or offshore fisheries zone of West Bengal has enormous potential for commercial fishes due to influx of nutrient-rich water from the creeks and canals of the two maritime districts- South 24 Parganas and East Medinipur.
 A substantial portion of marine captures are dried in the fish drying units along the coastlines.
 While Bengal is better known for its appreciable inland fish production, the marine sector has grown only since the late 1950s (Bay of Bengal Program 1990).
 A bulk of the offshore and inshore captures are processed in around 20 centres along the coastline.
 Nonetheless, among many other fishes, Hilsa Shad fishing and drying is extremely popular in Bengal.